-We have returned to INCOR (National Cardiovascular Institute) in Lima, Peru with a full pediatric cardiac team for our third surgical-educational training mission since we began our collaboration in early 2016.
+We have returned to INCOR (National Cardiovascular Institute) in Lima, Peru with a full pediatric cardiac team for our third congenital heart disease training mission since we began our collaboration in early 2016.
 Led by Dr. Kirk Kanter (surgeon, Children’s Healthcare of Atlanta) and Dr. Frank Cetta (cardiologist, Mayo Clinic), our 16-member team – 11 medical volunteers supported by Heart to Heart admin/interpreting staff – has been working with our Peruvian colleagues to advance pediatric cardiac care in the country’s most established children’s heart program.

 Now midway through our mission, we continue to fortify our Peruvian colleagues’ foundational knowledge with a comprehensive, detailed review of ventricular septal defects (VSDs).
 VSDs are the most common type of congenital heart defect, but despite being very treatable, the majority of children born with life-threatening VSDs across the world go untreated due to the lack of access to timely surgical care.
 Heart to Heart is dedicated to developing new teams of specialists to expand access worldwide.